Case Closed (TV series): Release

 The anime version of Case Closed was announced by Weekly Shōnen Sunday in November 1995.
 It is produced by Yomiuri Telecasting Corporation and TMS Entertainment.
-Over 1150 episodes have aired in Japan since the anime's premiere on January 8, 1996, making it the fifteenth longest anime series to date.
+Over 1200 episodes have aired in Japan since the anime's premiere on January 8, 1996, making it the fourteenth longest anime series to date.
 Initially, Shogakukan collected and released the episodes on VHS video cassettes from June 1996 to October 2006.
 Four hundred and twenty-six episodes were released on VHS until Shogakukan abandoned the format and switched over to DVDs, starting over from the first episode.
 For the fifteenth anniversary of the anime series, the series was made available for video on demand.
 The series celebrated its 25th anniversary in January 2021, and the "Moonlight Sonata Murder Case" episode (11th episode of the series) was given the remake treatment as the first part of its celebration, which featured the latest staff and production techniques, and classical pianist Aimi Kobayashi performed Beethoven's Piano Sonata No. 14 for the episode.
 It aired on March 6, 2021.

 As of 2018, the Detective Conan anime has been broadcast in 40 countries around the world.
 The Canadian channel YTV picked up the Case Closed series and broadcast 22 episodes between April 7, 2006, and September 2, 2006, before taking it off the air.
 Case Closed was later broadcast in North America on NHK's cable network TV Japan.
 Hanabee Entertainment licensed the series for distribution in Australia.

 In 2003, the first 104 episodes, as well as the first six movies were licensed by Funimation for distribution in North America, under the title Case Closed because of legal considerations.
 The Case Closed anime has also been released in other languages such as French, German and Italian.
 Case Closed debuted on Cartoon Network as part of their Adult Swim programming block on May 24, 2004; no more than 50 episodes were licensed from Funimation due to low ratings.
 Funimation made the series available with the launch of the Funimation Channel in November 2005; it was temporary available on Colours TV during its syndication with the Funimation Channel.
 Funimation also released DVDs of their dubbed series beginning August 24, 2004.
 Initially, the releases were done in single DVDs and future episodes were released in seasonal boxes; 130 episodes have been released in total.
 The seasonal boxes were later re-released in redesigned boxes called Viridian edition.
 Funimation began streaming Case Closed episodes in March 2013.
 Finally, in 2018, Funimation lost the rights to the series.